 Strategy execution needs to be driven by middle management; therefore, it is crucial that the organizational structure, reward system, culture and decision rights are clear and understandable.

-With Amplon.io companies can design a bottom-up strategy and can easily adapt this software to their culture and processes.
-Amplon.io makes it easy to share common development projects and activities ensuring focus in the organization.
-Instant monitoring of strategy through software dashboards allows immediate reaction to any deviation.
+With Amplon companies can design a bottom-up strategy and quickly adapt this software to their culture and processes.
+Amplon makes sharing joint development projects and activities easy, ensuring focus in the organization.
+Instant strategy monitoring through software dashboards allows immediate reaction to any deviation.